br0nco640k/Bard-Diva/README.md

 | `Must be version 3.10+`           |

 `pip install -r requirements.txt`

 Note: pip is MASSIVELY broken on Ubuntu, and I have not found a way to install the requirements yet!
 I have stopped trying to figure it out, sadly.

 #### Wayland users:

 - You must install ydotool to enable keypresses to be sent, as a workaround to Wayland's security protocols.
 In this case pyautogui is not used at all, and will not be imported at run time.

+Bazzite comes with ydotool preinstalled.

 For Ubuntu/Debian/Mint/Pop!_OS:
-`sudo apt-get install ydotool` note:I cannot currently make ydotool work correctly on Ubuntu 25.04, and I have stopped trying.
+`sudo apt-get install ydotool`

+Note: I cannot currently make ydotool work correctly on Ubuntu 25.04, and I have stopped trying.

 The Following is definitely also required on Ubuntu:
 `sudo apt-get install ydotoold`